Consulting Behavioral Interview: STAR + 20 Questions (2026)

 McKinsey PEI

 McKinsey's PEI is the most structured behavioral format.
 According to McKinsey's official interviewing guide, candidates should prepare detailed examples demonstrating four core competencies (renamed in summer 2025): Leadership, Connection, Drive, and Growth.
 Each interviewer tests exactly one of these dimensions.
-The probing is deep — 10-15 minutes on a single story with 5-8 follow-up questions.
+The probing is deep: 10-15 minutes on a single story with 5-8 follow-up questions.
 Surface-level stories get dismantled.

 Key difference: McKinsey tests specific dimensions, so you need at least one strong story per dimension.
 A generic "leadership" story won't work if the dimension being tested is "Growth."
 IGotAnOffer's McKinsey PEI guide recommends preparing 2-3 stories per theme to avoid repeating a story across rounds.
+For a full question bank organized by dimension, see the McKinsey PEI questions guide.
+For firm-specific preparation beyond McKinsey, the Accenture behavioral interview follows a similar competency-based format and is worth reviewing if Accenture is on your list.

 Deep dive: McKinsey PEI Guide